jsdw/jsdw.github.io/content/posts/go-revisited-in-2025/index.md

 - No generics!!!!
 (I used this many exclamation marks on the original note).
 I was frustrated that built-in types got special treatment here and I was unable to create my own such types.
 I had also used Java before it had generics, and it felt like Go was making the same mistake by not adding them.
 - Because of the above, we also didn't get any generic functions for iterating over slices or maps, filtering values, mapping slice and maps and so on.
 Things that I was used to in Javascript and that worked great in Rust and Haskell.
 - Variables in for loops were instantiated once, rather than being scoped to the block of the loop.
-This led to an annoying footgun around reusing these variables in goroutines, for instance.
+This led to an annoying foot-gun around reusing these variables in goroutines, for instance.
 - Pointers and potential nil values everywhere (which felt like a step back from the `Maybe` and `Option` types of Rust/Haskell).
 - Inserting into a nil map panics, but inserting into a nil slice is ok (I thought this was a weird inconsistency, though sort of understand why).
-- Sortof related, APIs like `slice = append(slice, item)` are messy, especially coming from languages like Rust and C++ which expose apis like `vec.push(item)` and do the reallocating under the hood.
+- Sort-of related, APIs like `slice = append(slice, item)` are messy, especially coming from languages like Rust and C++ which expose apis like `vec.push(item)` and do the reallocating under the hood.
 - Things that should be warnings are hard errors, eg unused imports and variables.
 When I'm debugging things, I just want to see if everything compiles and don't want to be force to tidy things each time.
 - No tagged enums.
 Instead, we have multiple return values, making it possible to use an error or value that shouldn't be used.
 - No REPL (I must have been in my Haskell phase at the time of writing this one).
-- No way to prevent users fro mconstructing zero valued instances of your types, which means it's possible for instances to exist which aren't properly initialized.
+- No way to prevent users from constructing zero valued instances of your types, which means it's possible for instances to exist which aren't properly initialized.
 - Having to write all of your Go code in one place (`$GOPATH`) was a PITA.
-I wanted to put separate projects in different places, not have some sort of Go monorepository.
+I wanted to put separate projects in different places, not have some sort of Go mono-repository.

 I did also have a few "good"s, like: